 And if you didn’t pay your balance in full last month, you could now be paying interest on interest.
 This could happen if, say, you’re away on holiday and you forgot to pay it in full.

 Making the minimum payment also doesn’t help you pay off your credit card quickly.
 In fact, only paying the minimum amount each month means it could take you a really long time to pay it off.
 Even if you’ve reached your credit limit and stop using it for purchases, the interest keeps building so a minimum payment only reduces your debt a little.

 Let’s say you have a credit card debt of $1,000 at an annual interest rate of 18%.
-If the minimum payment is set at 2.5% of the card balance and that’s all you pay each month, it will take you more than 12 years to pay it off, at a total cost of around $1,150 in interest.
+If the minimum payment is set at 2% of the card balance and that’s all you pay each month, it will take you just over five years to pay it off, at a total cost of around $539 in interest.
 And that’s only if you don’t make any new purchases or cash advances on the card.
 It doesn’t include the annual fee, either.

 While only making minimum payments can be useful for short periods to give you some flexibility, as you can see it is important to have a plan to reduce your balance.
 You might work out a savings plan to reduce it over several months or maybe you know that you will have some extra money coming in to pay off your whole balance at once, like tax time or when you get your bonus each year.

 We work out your monthly payment by looking at your closing balance on your card this month:

 |If your closing balance is…||Your monthly payment amount is…|

 |More than $1,250||2% of the amount you spent|

 |Less than $25||The whole amount of your balance|